ghc-proposals/ghc-proposals/proposals/0000-ghc-cpp.rst

 .. sectnum::
 .. contents::

-Haskell code uses the CPP pragma extensively.
-I'm proposing to introduce a new GhcCPP pragma to perform a subset of CPP processing as an alternative, as part of the normal GHC compilation process.
+Haskell code uses the ``CPP`` extension extensively.
+I'm proposing to introduce a new ``GhcCPP`` extension to perform a subset of CPP processing as an alternative, as part of the normal GHC compilation process.

 This subset will be just enough to control conditional compilation,